sriramab/driving/doc/AlbatrossReport.md

 1. How many modes of travel are reported in Albatross?
 2. How many activities are registered in Albatross?
 3. Which modes are used for travel to work?
+4. How far do people travel to work?
+5. How does travel pattern look on weekends?
+6. How does the (work) travel pattern look on weekdays?
+7. Extracting work pattern on weekdays.
+8. Extracting (car) work pattern on weekdays.
+9. Extracting travel pattern on weekends.
+10.Extracting (car) travel pattern on weekends.

 #### 1. How many and which modes?